This stuffed spaghetti squash is roasted to perfection in the oven. This baked vegetable recipe is healthy and easy.

 - Put back in the oven for 15 minutes.

-- If you are not vegetarian): Once the spaghetti squash boat is out of the oven, you can add pieces of ham on top of each boat, right before serving.
+- Optional (If you are not vegetarian): Once the stuffed spaghetti squash is out of the oven, you can add pieces of dry-cured ham (Bayonne ham, prosciutto or Serrano) on top of each boat, right before serving.
 And voilà!
 Bon appétit!